-Body found in Minnesota matches missing 2-year-old girl
+Police: Body in Minnesota appears to be missing 2-year-old

-MILWAUKEE (AP) — A body found in Minnesota matches the description of a 2-year-old girl whose mother was killed in Milwaukee this past week, a spokesman for the Minnesota Bureau of Criminal Apprehension said Saturday.
+MILWAUKEE (AP) — A child’s body found wrapped in a blanket along a Minnesota highway is believed to be that of a missing 2-year-old girl whose mom police have said was fatally shot by her former pimp, authorities announced Saturday.

-Bureau spokesman Bruce Gordon told The Associated Press the body has been preliminarily identified as Noelani Robinson.
+The discovery of the child’s body came hours after officials had put out a plea asking “the entire nation” to help find Noelani Robinson, whose father, Dariaz Higgins, is charged with killing her mom in Milwaukee on Monday.
+Police had said the child could be anywhere because her parents had traveled through numerous states.

-Gordon said the body was found in Steele County, Minnesota, south of Minneapolis.
-The Minnesota agency is waiting for formal identification and preliminary autopsy results from the medical examiner, he said in an email.
+An off-duty public works employee found the body that’s believed to be Noelani’s while driving home Friday night, Milwaukee Police Chief Alfonso Morales told reporters.
+The body was inside a blanket off the shoulder of Minnesota Highway 218 north of Austin, about 300 miles (483 kilometers) west of Milwaukee, Morales said.

 Most Read Nation & World Stories